nasdda/TeachMe/README.md

 # TeachMe
 Practice Project

-Practiced JavaFX, JDK 8, Java I/O.
+Practiced JavaFX, SceneBuilder, JDK 8, Java I/O.
 Only works for windows system since default directory is set to be created in C drive.

 To run the jar, open command prompt and type :